backstagephp/fields/README.md

 ### Making a resource page configurable

-To make a resource page configurable, you need to add the `HasFieldsMapper` trait to your page.
+To make a resource page configurable, you need to add the `CanMapDynamicFields` trait to your page.
 For this example, we'll make a `EditContent` page configurable.

 ```php
 <?php